waku-org/pm/FURPS/application/signal_network.md

 ## Functionality

-1. Advertise intent to join a given session.
-2. Discover remote peers willing to join a given session.
-3. Establish direct connection to remote peer with same intent to join a given session.
+1. Establish direct connection to remote peer using their public key as identifier.

 ## Usability

-1. Developers selects discovered nodes to connect to.
+1. Developers can implement their own application-level discovery method.
+2. Only remote peer's public key is needed to initiate connection.
+3. Hook is provided for developer to filter inbound connection requests.

 ## Reliability